wso2-attic/ballerina-integrator/README.md

 }
 ```

-- With that we've completed the development of order management service.
+- With that you have completed the development of the order management service.

 ## Testing